Information-Sharing Platforms | Homeland Security

 Last Updated:

-• Department of Justice Hate Crimes Resources
+• Hate Crimes Resources

-The Department of Justice maintains an extensive list of resources related to hate crimes for law enforcement, media, prosecutors, public officials, researchers, universities/college campuses, and victim advocacy groups/general community.
+The U.S. Department of Justice (DOJ) maintains an extensive list of resources related to hate crimes for law enforcement, media, prosecutors, public officials, researchers, universities/college campuses, and victim advocacy groups/general community.
 These resources are compiled from several components of the Department and involve many protected classes.

 Categories: